By-Laws of the Board of Trustees

 COMPOSITION OF BOARD OF TRUSTEES

-The Board of Trustees consists of ten members who are appointed in compliance with Section 6306 of the New York State Education Law.
+The Board of Trustees consists of ten members in compliance with Section 6306 of the New York State Education Law.
 (Appendix I)

 RESPONSIBILITIES AND DUTIES OF THE BOARD OF TRUSTEES